kapa-moon/final-project-team-decider/CONTRIBUTING.md

 * Add documentation with examples in the relevant guide</br>
 * References in appropriate places</br>
 * Give credit to all authors of the feature</br>

+## Reporting a bug</br>
+* What is behaving unexpectedly
+* Cause of error
+* Include the operating system name and version, compiler name and version
+* Include the commit ID from Git